danielaconstantin-hub/teamair/README.md

 ### Implementation

-Our proposal to fulfill this brief is to create a web application that will generate an id for a user, pulling a letter & number from different services within the app.
+Our proposal to fulfill this brief is to create a web application that will generate an id for a user, pulling letters & numbers from different services within the app.

 ## Architecture